Regio-Tour

 The Regio-Tour is a multi-stage road bicycle race held between France, Switzerland and Germany.
 It was first held in 1985 and since 2005 it has been organised as a 2.1 event on the UCI Europe Tour.
 Famous riders like Laurent Brochard, Jan Ullrich, Alexander Vinokourov, Andreas Klöden, Mario Cipollini and Viatcheslav Ekimov have won the race.

-Since 2002 it is called Rothaus Regio-Tour due to sponsorship.
+Since 2002 it has been called Rothaus Regio-Tour due to sponsorship.

 There was no professional edition since 2008 and the tour was since then just held a junior race.